Mann Mayal: Premise

-Manahil (Maya Ali) lives in a joint family in Sukkur.
+Manahil (Maya Ali) lives in a joint family in Hyderabad.
 Her neighbour, Salahuddin (Hamza Ali Abbasi) is an ambitious and intelligent man.
 Manahil's father asks Salahuddin to tutor Manahil seeing her low grades in college.
 Manahil and Salahuddin fall in love with each other.
 Still, Salahuddin doesn't marry Manahil due to differences in their social-class status and fear of rejection from her family.
 Manahil's parents accept Mikaeel's (Gohar Rasheed) wedding proposal, who, unbeknownst to Manahil's family, is a spoiled alcoholic and gambler.
-Salahuddin says goodbye to Manahil for the last time before her marriage, only to end up in an allegation that he attempted to run away with her.
+Salahuddin says goodbye to Manahil for the last time before her marriage, only to be accused of attempting to run away with her.
 Salahuddin clears the misunderstanding and leaves for Karachi to work at his friend Ifti's (Vasay Chaudhry) firm.
 In Karachi, he meets Ifti's sick father, Rehman (Talat Hussain).
 Rehman is treated poorly by Ifti's wife, Cookie (Arjumand Rahim), and the housekeeper Jameel (Saleem Mairaj).
 Salahuddin and Rehman develop a close bond and confide in each other.

-Salahuddin starts to take care of Rehman while Manahil marries Mikaeel, who proves to be an abusive husband and gambling addict.
+Salahuddin starts to take care of Rehman while Manahil marries Mikaeel, who proves to be an abusive husband and a gambling addict.
 Tensions rise between Salahuddin and Ifti when Cookie accuses Salahuddin of conspiring against her to gain Rehman's favour with an eye on the latter's wealth.
 After a heated confrontation with Ifti and Cookie, Salahuddin decides to leave their house.
 When Salahuddin finds out Rehman is terminally ill, he begs Ifti to let him stay.
 Salahuddin agrees to Cookie's condition that he must care for Rehman instead of Jameel.
 Eventually, Ifti comes to terms with the truth and repents allowing his father to be mistreated.
 Rehman later dies of his cancer while Salahuddin is visiting his home.
 Salahuddin is devastated to learn of Rehman's death on his return.
 Jameel asks Salahuddin for forgiveness and requests to stay with him in his service.
 Jameel also hands him a sealed package from Rehman, which contains the papers of a high-value plot of land left in Salahuddin's name as a gift.
 A year later, Salahuddin becomes a successful and wealthy businessman while Manahil becomes a baby boy's mother.
 Mikaeel's behaviour towards Manahil and their child worsens, and he views them as obstacles to his lifestyle.